Harshit-TheCoder/GPS-TOLL-SYSTEM-WEBAPP/README.md

 Steps to clone this repository:
 1) Ensure git is installed in your PC alongwith Python and Flask module.
 2) Create a new folder and open it with VSCode.
 Then go to the Terminal.
-3) You can clone this project by pasting the following command "git clone https://github.com/Harshit-TheCoder/GPS-TOLL-SYSTEM-WEBAPP.git" in your terminal.
+3) You can clone this project by pasting the following command "git clone -b master https://github.com/Harshit-TheCoder/GPS-TOLL-SYSTEM-WEBAPP.git" in your terminal.
+4) cd GPS-TOLL-SYSTEM-WEBAPP
+5) run the code from wsgi.py

 Steps to run the Flask App:
-1) Go to the main.py file and click the run button.
+1) Go to the wsgi.py file and click the run button.
 2) In the terminal you will find this link "http://127.0.0.1:5000/".
 3) Click this link and you will be directed to the website.
 4) Press Ctrl+C to stop the WebApp from running.